KhalidaBegam/bayesian-topic-segmentation2/README.md

 # bayesian-topic-segmentation2
-Installation were done and tested
+Installation were done and tested.
+Simple learning were done.